Stavdel/discord-bot/README.md

 the webpage supplied.
 However this could result in an ERROR due to the file being extremely large for the free version of gemini.)

 converts HTML to Markdown and output gets piped to the gemini model and you can then ask it questions about the website.

+Commands: !help - Displays this message !read https://website1.com https://website2.com, etc... - Reads websites seperated by spaces !talk - Starts a conversation with me !stop - Stops the conversation and clears the websites read